sethwh/PowerShell/README.md

 are provided to serve as an example for you to modify and suit your own IT automation needs.
 Please consider thoroughly testing these scripts before implementing them into production environments.

+*** MIT License

 # O365-Import
 Note: For use with an AD on-prem and O365/Exchnage Hybrid environment.
+I execute this script with Admin access to to both Exchange Hybrid Server and ADSync Domain Controller.
+At the beginning, a window wil pop up to request Office365 credentials but you may have to store a Get-Credential for local PSSessions.

 This script is an example for how a small/medium sized company can create and import users into AD and have their email provisioned in Office 365.
 The following actions are performed: